 For more information about all of the San Diego beaches, check out this link.

-3. The USS Midway Museum is a Navy aircraft carrier complete with 29 restored aircrafts from World War II to Operation desert Storm.
+This museum is an actual Navy aircraft carrier complete with 29 restored aircrafts from World War II to Operation desert Storm.
 Kids can even climb in the cockpit of several aircrafts!
 Children 5 and under and active-duty military personnel get free admission with a valid ID.

-9. The 100 acre San Diego Zoo is located inside of Balboa Park.
+The 100 acre zoo is located inside of Balboa Park.
 The zoo is home to more than 3,500 rare and endangered animals.
 Each year, from October 1–31, in honor of our Zoo’s founding, children ages 3–11 are admitted free to the Zoo and Safari Park when accompanied by an adult.
 Children under 3 enjoy free admission everyday.